sloria/www/content/2013-04-15-the-ideas-file.md

 at the command line to open up the `.ideas.md` file in your text editor.

-What you put in this file is completely up to you.
+What you put in this file is up to you.
 Mine looks something like this:

 ```
 ~/.ideas.md

 # Software
     - doomed startup idea 1
     - some feature for an open-source project
     - doomed startup idea 2
     - ...

 # Blog posts
     - the .ideas file
     - stuff about nothing...